pdf2htmlEX/pdf2htmlEX/pdf2htmlEX/test/README.md

 ## Running tests

-There are three bash scripts which automate the running of a given collection of tests:
+There are three shell scripts which automate the running of a given collection of tests:

 1. **runLocalTests** runs a simple collection of tests which do not